 9 people favorited this theater

-The Eastown Theatre was one of Detroit’s great neighborhood theaters.
+The Eastown Theatre was one of Detroit’s great neighborhood theatres, located to the northeast of the city near Hamtramck.
 It opened originally in 1930 for the Wisper-Wetsman Theaters circuit.
 It was mainly a movie house, though it did have a small stage and did occasionally host stage shows as well in its early years.

 Its decor was a mixture of Renaissance Revival styles, including Spanish and Italian with Baroque and Neo-Classic elements as well.
 The auditorium, which included a large balcony, originally sat just under 2,500.
 It was designed by the firm of V.J.
 Waier & Co.